 If you’re losing hair, you’re probably wondering why.
 Doing research is frustrating and might be confusing with lots of medical terms thrown around you.
 You might have started to link the presence of something called “DHT” with hair loss.
-So, should you consider DHT when researching your options for treating hair loss?
-And does laser hair therapy reduce DHT or remove DHT from the scalp?
-In short, the answer is no. But that actually works to your advantage.
-And here’s why.
+So, What is DHT?
+Should you consider DHT when researching your options for treating hair loss?
+And does laser hair therapy lower DHT levels?
+In short, the answer is no.

 DHT is a hormone present in both men and women.
 Its full name is 5α-dihydrotestosterone.
 Think of DHT as hair follicle assassins.
 When your scalp becomes inflamed, DHT rallies up its troops and launches its attack.